 - Who is a worker, anyway?
 To avoid confusion, leaders must abide by a shared definition of who is a worker.
-For instance, HR may define full, part-time, temp, and independent contractors as workers, while finance may be considering full-time employees as workers.
+For instance, HR may define full-time, part-time, temporary, and independent contractors as workers, while finance may be considering full-time employees as workers.
 There must be a collaboration between departments to ensure a universal understanding of the headcount.

 - Create and maintain a centralized headcount document.
-An up-to-date, accessible headcount document can provide the facts and figures that management and HR need to make evidence-based decisions and avert disputes.
+An up-to-date and accessible headcount document can provide the facts and figures that management and HR need to make evidence-based decisions and avoid disputes.
 With the numbers consolidated and documented for availability, leaders can refer to it when need be.

 - Weave headcount into a compelling story.
 Headcount, on its own, is just a number.
 However, when HR incorporates headcount into relevant business processes, it becomes indispensable.